PtiCalin/Awesome-Test-Vault/Vault/Notes/Personal Encyclopedia/Science and Technology/Computing and AI/Programming Languages/Python/Getting Started/note_py_venv-guide.md

 ## 🌀 Thoughts
 - Took me a while to realize `venv` folders don’t copy well between systems.
-- I always forget to activate the venv and wonder why pip is acting weird.
+- I tend to forget to activate the venv and wonder why pip is acting weird.
 - Using `.venv` instead of `venv` keeps things cleaner in VS Code.